|

 I was again at my grandparents’

-hard to find a copperhead here.
-For what ever reason I haven’t been
+to find a copperhead here.
+For what ever reason I haven’t been able

-able to find one.
-Well today I had a special feeling that my luck was
+to find one.
+Well today I had a special feeling that my luck was about

-about to change.
-I started the day by flipping 2 ring-necked snakes
+to change.
+I started the day by flipping 2 ring-necked snakes and a

-and a gravid northern red-bellied snake.
-So far I am off to a good
+gravid northern red-bellied snake.
+So far I am off to a good start.

-start. i then walked down to the creek were i had a small vision of
+I then walked down to the creek were I had a small vision of spotting a black

-there was a black rat snake stretched out in the grass exactly as what had
+was a black rat snake stretched out in the grass exactly as what had popped

-popped into my head.
+into my head.
 I couldn’t believe it.
-I got my pictures
+I got my pictures and let

-and let it on its way.
-After the release, I had another vision that
+it on its way.
+After the release, I had another vision that I would

-I would flip a copperhead under one of my boards.
-When I got there,
+flip a copperhead under one of my boards.
+When I got there, I went

-I went to flip my board when I noticed an adult copperhead coiled at the
+to flip my board when I noticed an adult copperhead coiled at the edge of

-edge of my board.
-It wasn’t under the board like in my vision, but
+my board.
+It wasn’t under the board like in my vision, but hey it is

-hey it is close enough.
-It has been 8 years since I saw a live copperhead
+close enough.
+It has been 8 years since I saw a live copperhead out

-Up till today all it produced were ring-necked snakes and one brown snake.
+Up until today, all it produced were ring-necked snakes and one brown snake.

 The effort to lay the boards was well worth it.
 I know that I see copperheads